lesunb/RGMToPRISM/README.md

 * Right click in the project
 * Run As > Eclipse Application, it should open another Eclipse with the active plugin.

+# First time setup of the Templates path

+* Window -> Preferences -> TAOM4E -> PRISM GENERATOR
+* Uncheck 'Use standard'
+* Click in 'Select' buton to select a Temaplate directory path
+* Select the folder inside the project: src/main/resources/TemplateInput

 # Create Project